Treatments used for laryngeal cancer

 You can view and print the quick guides for all the pages in the Treating laryngeal cancer section.

 You will be looked after by a team of medical professionals looking at your test results and deciding together what they think are the best treatment options in your case.
 You may hear this called the multi disciplinary team (MDT).
 The team usually includes the following people

 - Specialist head and neck surgeons

-- Doctors who specialise in drug treatments for cancer (medical oncologists)
+- Doctors who specialise in radiotherapy and drug treatments for cancer (clinical oncologists)

 - Specialist head and neck cancer nurse

 - Speech and language therapist